papyri/site-docs/checklist.md

  * XXXIII, see [P.Worp.](#P.Worp.)
  * XXXIV, Hieratic, Demotic and Greek studies and text editions : of making many books there is no end : Festschrift in honour of Sven P. Vleeming, ed.
 K. Donker van Heel, F.A.J.
 Hoogendijk, C.J.
 Martin.
 2018.
  * XXXV, The materiality of texts from ancient Egypt: new approaches to the study of textual material from the early pharaonic to the late antique period, ed.
 F.A.J.
 Hoogendijk, S.M.T. van Gompel.
 2018.
- * XXXVI, The Derveni papyrus: unearthing ancient mysteries.
-Ed.
+ * XXXVI, The Derveni papyrus: unearthing ancient mysteries, ed.
 M.A.
 Santamaría.
 2019.
  * XXXVII, see [P.Hoogendijk](#P.Hoogendijk)
+ * XXXVIII, The Archive of the Theban Choachyte Petebaste Son of Peteamunip (Floruit 7th Century BCE).
+Abnormal Hieratic Papyrus Louvre E 3228 A-H, ed.
+K. Donker Van Heel.
+2018.
+ * XXXIX, Palladas and the Yale Papyrus Codex (P. CtYBR inv.
+4000), ed.
+M. Kanellou and C. Carey.
+2019.
  * XL, see [P.Leid.Inst.](#P.Leid.Inst.)
 II.
  * XLI, Novel Perspectives on Communication Practices in Antiquity.
 Towards a Historical Social-Semiotic Approach, ed.
 K. Bentein and Y. Amory.
 2022.